-What gives me reason to think that I should be the one raking Miley Cyrus over the coals or blasting a bunch of old white guys for hating rap?
+What gives me reason to think that I should be the one raking Miley Cyrus or Brian Williams or Mark Driscoll over the coals or blasting a bunch of old white guys for hating rap or bashing every woman who sees 50 Shades of Grey whether or not she has a biblical worldview?
 Should someone?
 Maybe, but why me?
-Just having a strong opinion on the issue isn?t enough.
+Just having a strong opinion on the issue isn’t enough.
 There better be a doggone good reason to enter into the fray.

-Most public responses are restatements of something that?s already been said.
-If you have nothing fresh to offer, please don?t offer it.
-All you?re doing is piling on and brining in new readers or hearers who otherwise could innocently go about their business.
-Pay attentions to who is saying what so that you aren?t just another loud mouth pushing a controversy to new lows.
+Most public responses are restatements of something that’s already been said.
+If you have nothing fresh to offer, please don’t offer it.
+All you’re doing is piling on and bringing in new readers or hearers who otherwise could innocently go about their business.
+Pay attentions to who is saying what so that you aren’t just another loud mouth pushing a controversy to new lows.

 Ego makes these questions nearly impossible to answer for ourselves, so we must have honest (and blunt) sounding boards.
 We need people to save us from our own delusions.
 Find these people and listen to them.